EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/blog.md

 The 'Next Step' label details where you can move to next, whether it be further practice of the skills acquired or recommendations regarding new topics that have the knowledge acquired as a prerequisite.
 {: .fs-5 .fw-200 }
 </div>

+## Chapter Without A Category

+If a category isn't needed in a chapter for instance, a chapter that required no prerequisite knowledge, then the corresponding section will be left out.
+{: .fs-5 .fw-200 }

 </div>